 4) Is anything more lovable than the monkey on the cover of Jez Alborough’s Hug?
 His banana-shaped grin on the sunshine colored cover makes me smile every time I see it.
 All he wants is a hug – a perfect monkey-sized mama hug made extra special and just for him.

 5) Valentine’s Day doesn’t need to roll around to enjoy I Like You, but it seems especially sweet this time of year.
-I toasted my sister and her husband with words from this one on their wedding day, because the sentiment of a love story or a beautiful friendship are stuffed into this little book.
+The sentiment of a love story or a beautiful friendship are stuffed into this little book.
 It might be the most perfect gift you ever leave with someone you love.

 6) When Tasha Tudor’s dreamy watercolors wash over words, poems, and songs on love, something magical happens.
 This collection, All For Love, will outlast February 14th and become a family staple of celebrating love in many tastes and traditions.

 7) This tot with the corkscrew cowlick appears in a handful of Leslie Patricelli’s board books, and Huggy Kissy lets love shine.
 Bold colors and striking lines frame all the huggable and kissable moments of being a kid.
 This would be an adorable gift for a little one — for Valentine’s Day or any other day that you just want to give a squeeze!